gato-gto/tracelog/README.md

     2024-07-27 17:56:57 |        44.6        |       38.1      |       38.1      |       49.9      |       46.3
     2024-07-27 17:56:58 |        48.2        |       42.1      |       38.1      |       38.1      |       38.1

+## Output Description

+- The first row shows the IP addresses of each hop.
+- The second row shows the RTT (Round Trip Time) in milliseconds for each corresponding hop.
+- Each subsequent iteration adds a new set of measurements.
+- "Loss" indicates a packet loss at that specific hop.

 ## License

 This project is licensed under the [MIT License](MIT-LICENSE.txt).

+---

+You are permitted to copy, modify, and distribute this software.